There's something about a hearty breakfast of steak and eggs! It's delicious, satisfying, and filling.

 - Preheat your grill.
 Remove the steak from the fridge and season it with a pinch of kosher salt and black pepper.

-- Spray the grill with oil.
-Grill the steak, 2 minutes per side for medium-rare, or a total of 3 minutes in a dual contact grill.
+- Spray or brush the grill with oil.
+Grill the steak for 2 minutes per side for medium-rare or for a total of 3 minutes on a dual-contact electric grill.

-- While the steak is cooking, heat a nonstick skillet over medium heat, about 4 minutes.
+- While the steak is cooking, heat a nonstick skillet over medium heat for 3-4 minutes.

-- When steak is done cooking, transfer it to a plate, loosely cover with foil and allow to rest.
+- When the steak is done cooking, transfer it to a plate, loosely cover it with foil, and allow it to rest.

-- While steak is resting, cook the eggs.
+- While the steak is resting, cook the eggs.
 Spray the skillet with oil.
-Break 2 eggs into the skillet and fry them over medium heat until whites are set, about 5 minutes.
+Break 2 eggs into the skillet and fry them over medium heat until the whites are set, for about 5 minutes.
 You can use round molds to make the eggs round, as shown in the photo.

 - Place the cooked eggs on the plate.
 Season them with a pinch of salt and pepper.
-Season the steak and the eggs with red pepper flakes, garnish with chopped parsley, and dig in!
+Season the steak and eggs with red pepper flakes, garnish with chopped parsley, and serve.